LIi-yq/starry-next-homework/README_homework.md

 This homework is based on the `starry-next` baseline repository.

-To satisfy the requirement of adding a non-trivial amount of new code, I implemented a user-space libc syscall test suite under `apps/libc/c/`.
-The added code focuses on validating Linux-compatible interfaces that already exist in the baseline repository.

 The main goal of this homework is not to redesign the whole kernel, but to extend the repository with a structured, test-oriented, user-space verification module.

 ## 2. Main Added Functional Modules